qureshizawar/notes-and-guides/Ill_have_what_theyre_having.md

-have them SSH to you (I assume you're competent enough to manage your port forwarding) and forward a port back to a ssh server on their machine.
+have them SSH to you and forward a port back to a ssh server on their machine.

 Get them to run:
 ```